 - There were no modifications made to the car since you bought it.

-If you or someone you love sustains injuries in a car accident in Columbia, Ohio, the Chester Law Group can help you get the compensation you need to recover from your injuries.
+If you or someone you love sustains injuries in a car accident in Columbia, Ohio, the Ohio Car Accident Lawyers can help you get the compensation you need to recover from your injuries.
 We have a wealth of resources available to us to help investigate your car accident and prove who was at fault for the crash.
 Let us go to work for you to collect the damages you are due.
 Our attorneys will negotiate an appropriate settlement on your behalf to cover your current and future expenses from the collision.
 We care about all of our clients and want to make sure everyone we represent receives the justice they deserve.
 Call our office today for a free, no-obligation consultation to determine how we can assist you and your family.